 Bulging skin around the stoma

-Redness, swelling, bleeding, or drainage from the incision
+Redness, swelling, bleeding, or fluid from the incision or the stoma

-Signs of dehydration (excessive stoma output, dry mouth, extreme thirst, no tears when crying)
+Signs of dehydration, such as dry mouth, little urine, or no tears when crying

 Change in the color or size of the stoma